xin-chang-tcl/dual_quant/README.md

 ## CONTENT
-This repository contains the PyTorch implementation for quantization using TinyNN for converting the results.
+This repository contains the PyTorch implementation for

+**Dynamic Data-Driven Quantization Range
+Pinpointing: A Ping Pong Ball Approach for
+Precision Adjustments**

 ## Algorithm implementation
-The algorithm is implemented in the class PingPongQuantizer at `implementation/core/components/pingpong_quantizer.py`
+The algorithm is implemented in the `class PingPongQuantizer` at `implementation/core/components/pingpong_quantizer.py`

 We exploits TinyNN to prepare the quantizer inserted model because it provides better graph operations, and it supports the convertion to TFlite.
-The implementation here, to align with the pytorch implementation, doesn't support such conversion feature.

 The class inherits from the base `class FakeQuantizeBase`, which is the base class for PTQ/QAT purpose from pytorch.
-The dual regualarization is implemented in the `compute_dual_loss` function:
+The dual regualarization is implemented in the `compute_reg_loss` function: